0art-vandelay0/currency-exchange/README.md

 ## **Description**

-The Currency Converter is a web application that allows users to convert currencies based on the latest exchange rates.
-With this tool, users can easily calculate the equivalent amount of money between different currencies, making it convenient for travel, international transactions, and financial planning.
+The Currency Converter is a web application that allows you to convert USD to other currencies based on the latest exchange rates.
+You can easily calculate the exchange rate, making it convenient for travel planning, international transactions, and financial planning.

 ## **Setup/Installation Requirements** &#x1F4BB;